Density dependent displaced vertex signatures as a novel probe of light dark sector scalars at the LHC: Screened Scalar Fields

-We start with a scalar field $s$ coupled to matter.
-For scalars originating from theories of dark energy and modified gravity a popular choice is to couple the scalar uniformly to matter through a conformal rescaling of the metric, for reviews see \cite{Copeland:2006wr,Clifton:2011jh}.
-For dark matter and other beyond-the-SM scalars a motivated choice is to couple to matter through the `Higgs portal' interaction~\cite{Binoth:1996au,Schabinger:2005ei,Patt:2006fw,Englert:2011yb}.
-In Ref.~\cite{Burrage:2018dvt} (see also \cite{Copeland:2021qby, SevillanoMunoz:2022tfb}) it was shown that these two choices of coupling are equivalent at leading order, and so in this work we focus on a model in which the scalar $s$ couples to a toy Standard Model through the Higgs portal.
-Our simplified Standard Model has a Higgs field $H$ and a fermion $\psi$.
-This has the Lagrangian (already assuming unitary gauge)
+We focus on an illustrative model in which the scalar $s$ couples to a toy Standard Model through the Higgs portal.
+Our simplified Standard Model has a Higgs field $H$ and a fermion $\psi$ described by the Lagrangian (already assuming unitary gauge)

 where $\mu_h$ is the tachyonic mass of the Higgs, $\lambda$ the quartic Higgs self-coupling and $\lambda_{\psi}$ the Yukawa coupling of our fermion to the Higgs.
 The dimensionful function $A_{hs}(s)$ describes the Higgs portal couplings.
+Higgs portal couplings of this form are a motivated choice for dark matter and other beyond-the-SM scalars~\cite{Binoth:1996au,Schabinger:2005ei,Patt:2006fw,Englert:2011yb}.
+Scalars originating from theories of dark energy and modified gravity are more commonly considered to couple to matter through a conformal rescaling of the metric, for reviews see \cite{Copeland:2006wr,Clifton:2011jh}.
+In Ref.~\cite{Burrage:2018dvt} (see also \cite{Copeland:2021qby, SevillanoMunoz:2022tfb}) it was shown that this is equivalent to a Higgs portal coupling at leading order.
+Variation of equation (\ref{eq:higgsportal}) gives the equations of motion for $H$ and $s$: